30DayCodeChallenge/day1-july-2020/Ruby_solutions/README.md

 bundle install
 ```

-3. Run tests with this command:
+3. cd into `Ruby_solutions` and run tests with this command:

 ```sh
 bundle exec rspec